What is NurturePA, Inc.?

 Do mentors have to use their personal mobile phone?

 No, mentors do not have to use their personal mobile phone, nor do they have to provide their private phone number to the parents they support.
-Mentors use a program that enables them to easily send and receive text messages from a computer or tablet to help put parents in touch with the relevant information they need.
-Some mentors may wish to receive a text alert on their personal phone when they have a message from a parent in the system, however that is optional.
+Mentors use a program that enables them to easily send and receive text messages from a computer or tablet to help put moms in touch with the relevant information they need.
+Some mentors may wish to receive a text alert on their personal phone when they have a message from a mom in the system, however that is optional.

 Why should I become a mentor?